bombchus/z64-music-wiki/docs/basic/categories.md

     # Ocarina of Time and The Legend of Zelda: Majora's Mask
     #
     # This is a YAML file, YAML uses indentation instead of brackets; this makes it
-    # easier to read however YAML itself is not as easy to parse as something like
+    # easier to read, however, YAML itself is not as easy to parse as something like
     # JSON or TOML.
 For the purpose of the custom music communities for Zelda64
     # randomizers this file should be kept as simple and easy to understand as possible.
     #